GamerofDarknesYT/WebsiteCH/README.md

 # WebsiteCH

+---

-\*You must download two libraries in python: requests and yaml.
-You can download them by using "pip install requests" and "pip install yaml".
+...You must download two libraries in python: requests and yaml.
+You can download them by using "pip install requests" and "pip install yaml"....

+---